Cold Mountain (film): Production

 In 1997, United Artists bought the rights to Cold Mountain for Anthony Minghella to write and direct, with Sydney Pollack as producer.
 MGM/United Artists and Miramax Films then announced a deal to produce eight films together, sharing the profits.
+Historical painter Don Troiani was hired and served as historical advisor to the production.

-As the script was developed, the scope of the film grew from a period love story with a budget of $40 million into an expensive epic.
+As the script was developed, the scope of the film grew from a period love-story of a $40 million budget into an expensive epic.
 The budget grew to nearly $120 million, with Minghella having trouble finding American landscapes that could pass for 19th-century towns.
-Tom Cruise, at the time married to Nicole Kidman, wanted to play Inman, but the studio did not want to pay his $20 million demand.
-To get the budget down, production was moved to Romania, but three weeks before filming began in July 2002, MGM pulled out.
-Producer Harvey Weinstein was going to cancel the shoot, but with Minghella already in pre-production Weinstein agreed to fund the $80 million project after receiving a $10 million tax break.
+Tom Cruise, at the time married to Nicole Kidman, wanted to play Inman, but the studio did not want to meet his $20 million fee demand.
+To get the budget down, production was moved to Romania.
+Principal photography started on 10 July 2002, but during filming, in October 2002, MGM pulled out.
+Executive producer Harvey Weinstein was going to cancel the shoot, but, with Minghella already in pre-production, Weinstein agreed to fund the $80 million project after receiving a $10 million tax break.

 Location

 Cold Mountain, where the film is set, is a real mountain located within the Pisgah National Forest, Haywood County, North Carolina.
-It was filmed mostly in Romania, with numerous scenes filmed in Virginia, South Carolina, and North Carolina.
-The film was one of an increasing number of Hollywood productions made in eastern Europe as a result of lower costs in the region; and because, in this instance, Transylvania having fewer infrastructure like power cables and paved roads was less marked by modern life than the Appalachians.
+However, the film was shot mostly in Romania, with numerous scenes shot in Virginia, South Carolina, and North Carolina.
+The film was one of an increasing number of Hollywood productions made in Eastern Europe as a result of lower costs in the region, and because, in this instance, Transylvania had lower infrastructure, such as power cables and paved roads, and was thus less marked by modern life than the Appalachians.

 Editing

 The film marked a technological and industry turnaround in editing.
-Walter Murch edited Cold Mountain on Apple's sub-$1000 Final Cut Pro software using off-the-shelf G4s.
-This was a leap for such a big budgeted film, where expensive Avid systems are usually the standard editing system.
+Walter Murch edited Cold Mountain on Apple's sub-$1000 Final Cut Pro software "using several off-the-shelf PowerMac G4 computers".
+This was a leap for such a big-budgeted film, where expensive Avid systems are usually the standard editing system.
 His efforts on the film were documented in the 2005 book Behind the Seen: How Walter Murch Edited Cold Mountain Using Apple's Final Cut Pro and What This Means for Cinema.

 Reception

 Box office

 Cold Mountain grossed $95.6 million in the United States and Canada and $77.4 million in other territories, for a worldwide total of $173 million.
-Producer Harvey Weinstein said the film would break-even if it grossed $135 million.
+Executive producer Harvey Weinstein said the film would break-even if it grossed $135 million.
 The film made $14.5 million in its opening weekend, finishing third at the box office.
 It made $11.7 million in its second weekend and $7.9 million in its third, finishing fourth both times.